 A question I asked myself a few times.
 The short answer: by following my passions.
 The longer version is that I came across Myco Meditations online some time last year and after a brief email exchange with founder Eric Osborne we set up a skype call.
 Over the next couple of months we continued to connect and the next thing I know I’m booking a flight to Jamaica to film at the event.

 Filming & Integration

 As well as filming I was also a sitter/facilitator for half of the sessions.
 Being entrusted in this role to be there for people during their psychedelic experiences is an absolute honour and privilege.
 Truly humbling.
 There is a lot to get into here and too much for this post so I’ll just say that sitting really is a skill and something which I learn more about with each experience – this was no different and I learned things which will inform my approach next time.
-Until then, my basic advice as a sitter to a tripper would be: if you encounter difficult emotions, relax, and then go towards and into them, and explore them with curiosity.
+Until then, my basic advice as a sitter to a tripper would be: if you encounter difficult emotions, relax, go towards and into them, and explore them with curiosity.

 Let your guard down and walk naked into the fire.

 (Metaphorically speaking.
 Please don’t actually walk into a fire.)

 The retreat made me realise that this willingness to vulnerability isn’t just important in the psychedelic experience – it’s important as a part of life.
 The group on this retreat bonded as the week progressed and conversations became deeper as we started opening up to each other more and more.
 I was reminded, yet again, that we’re all human and all have our troubles and struggles in life.
 Something that’s surprisingly easy to forget.